Best Dentist Near You: How to Choose a Trusted Dental Clinic Close to Home

 Why Does a Root Canal Tooth Hurt When Biting?

 Some patients notice tooth pain after a root canal when biting.
 This is often described as pain after a root canal or pressure sensitivity in the treated tooth when biting.
+This sensitivity often feels worse when chewing hard foods.

 The tooth may feel sensitive when pressure is applied.
 This is often temporary and improves as inflammation decreases.